 I am a full professor and the director at the School of Information Technology, York University.
-From September 2001 to June 2003, I was a Post Doctoral Fellow working with Professor Nick Cercone at the School of Computer Science, University of Waterloo.
-I did my PhD in Information Science at City University in London, England, with Professor Stephen Robertson.
+From September 2001 to June 2003, I was a Post Doctoral Fellow working with Professor Nick Cercone at the David R. Cheriton School of Computer Science, University of Waterloo.
+I did my PhD in Information Science at City, University in London, England, with Professor Stephen Robertson.

-My major research focuses on the area of information retrieval and its applications to the Web and medical healthcare.
-In particular, my research activities focus on: (1) statistical models and machine learning for information retrieval; (2) contextual information retrieval and Web personalization; (3) biomedical text retrieval and mining; (4) high accuracy retrieval from terabyte scale data sets; (5) Cross-language and Chinese information retrieval; (6) Web search and mining; (7) decision support for personalized health care.
+My major research focuses on the areas of information retrieval, big data and their applications to the Web and medical healthcare.
+In particular, my research activities focus on: (1) statistical models and machine learning for information retrieval; (2) big data analytics with complex structures; (3) contextual information retrieval and Web personalization; (4) biomedical text retrieval and mining; (5) high accuracy retrieval from terabyte scale data sets; (6) Cross-language and Chinese information retrieval; (7) Web search and mining; (8) decision support for personalized health care.

 Three PhD positions available.
 Students who are interested in pursuing